Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Busier than September – October is noticeably more crowded than September.
 The combination of Halloween events, the Food & Wine Festival, and cooler weather draws more visitors.
 If ultra-low crowds are your priority, September is the better choice.

-• Columbus Day weekend brings a crowd spike – Columbus Day falls on October 12, 2026, and the holiday weekend is consistently one of the busiest of the month.
+• Columbus Day/Indigenous Peoples’ Day weekend brings a crowd spike – Columbus Day/Indigenous Peoples’ Day falls on October 12, 2026, and the holiday weekend is consistently one of the busiest of the month.
 If you’re visiting that weekend, plan accordingly.

 • Party nights affect Magic Kingdom hours – Mickey’s Not-So-Scary Halloween Party runs on select nights throughout October, which means Magic Kingdom closes early on those evenings for party guests.
 This can catch visitors off guard if they’re not expecting it.
 (That said, we’ve found party days to actually be less crowded during the day — more on that below!)

 • Halloween weekend is extremely busy – The days surrounding October 31 are among the busiest of the entire month.
-If you’re planning to attend the final Halloween Party on October 31, book early — it sells out.
+If you’re planning to attend the final Halloween Party on October 31, book early; it sells out almost immediately when tickets go on sale.

 • Still some rain possible – While October is drier than the summer months, it’s still technically the tail end of hurricane season.
 Pack a poncho just in case.